-This chapter provides highlighted components of the HUD Environmental review process; however, it is not inclusive and the RE is responsible for understanding and adhering to all environmental requirements provided in 24 CFR 58 (see Resource 6.1).
+This chapter provides highlighted components of the HUD Environmental review process; however, it is not inclusive and the RE is responsible for understanding and adhering to all environmental requirements provided in 24 CFR 58 (see Resources-Resource 6.1).
 Periodic updates may be provided by HUD environmental compliance staff.
-CDBG-DR and/or CDBG-MIT subrecipients, and personnel completing the environmental review, should be familiar with all federal and state environmental requirements along with the resources and forms found on the HUD Exchange- Environmental Review website (see Resources-Resource 6.2) and should contact the GLO-CDR Regulatory Oversight staff to request technical assistance by emailing env.reviews@recovery.texas.gov.
+CDBG-DR and/or CDBG-MIT subrecipients, and personnel completing the environmental review, should be familiar with all federal and state environmental requirements along with the resources and forms found on the HUD Exchange-Environmental Review website (see Resources-Resource 6.2) and should contact the GLO-CDR Oversight to technical Regulatory staff request assistance by emailing env.reviews@recovery.texas.gov.